How collective asperity detachments nucleate slip at frictional interfaces

 \paragraph{A single plastic event}

-Under loading, a block responds linearly up to reaching the local yield strain, corresponding to a cusp in $V(\varepsilon)$.
-Passed that point, the block releases some of its elastic energy, and settles in a new equilibrium position.
+Under shear loading, a block responds linearly up to reaching the local yield strain, corresponding to a cusp in $V(\varepsilon)$.
+Passed that point, the block releases some of its elastic energy, and settles in a new equilibrium position determined by the potential energy of the element and the interaction with its surroundings.
 Such plastic shear strain leads to a permanent redistribution of shear stress in the system, that decays as a force dipole $1/r^d$ \citep[][and Appendix~\ref{sec:response}]{Eshelby1956}, with $r$ being the distance from the block and $d$ the dimension of the space (here $d=2$).
 Along the weak layer the kick in shear stress is strictly positive (and decays in space as $1/r^d$), corresponding to a monotonic interaction.
 This effect alone can destabilise other blocks, leading an avalanche of yielding events.

-In addition, each yielding event emits elastic waves, causing a transient stress, whose amplitude decay in space as a force monopole $1/r^{d-1}$.
+In addition, each yielding event emits elastic waves, causing a transient stress, whose amplitudes decay in space as a force monopole $1/r^{d-1}$.
 This effect can trigger yielding of blocks that would have remained stable otherwise, causing a dynamical weakening effect: plastic activity leads to more inertial mechanical noise, which in turn creates more plastic activity.

 \paragraph{Avalanches as precursors of macroscopic slips}